tiimgreen/tiimgreen.github.io/_posts/2014-04-15-tables-on-console.markdown

 end
 {% endhighlight %}

+And to output the table:
+Adding a row is as simple as:
+{% highlight ruby %}
+puts table.to_s
+{% endhighlight %}

 Tabbit was created purely as a means of learning Ruby and RubyGems, I learned a lot making it and to some, it might actually come in useful.